CodeWithAbhinaav/olist-ecommerce-sales-analysis/README.md

 ## Project Status

-**Status:** Analysis and documentation completed; final packaging in progress.
+Status: Completed

-The analytical SQL, documentation, validation notes, learning notes, and project progress tracking have been completed.
+The SQL analysis, data validation, documentation, learning notes, and GitHub portfolio packaging have been completed.

-Remaining portfolio work:

-* Final SQL packaging
-* README
-* Portfolio decision
-* GitHub preparation
+The repository contains the analytical SQL scripts and supporting documentation used throughout the project.

 ---